 “Liquefied petroleum gas” or “LP-Gas” or “LPG” means a flammable mixture of hydrocarbon gases used as a fuel.
 LPG is a natural gas liquid (NGL) that is primarily a mixture of propane and butane, with small amounts of propene (propylene) and ethane.
 The most common specification categories are propane grades HD-5, HD-10, and commercial grade propane, and propane/butane mix.
 LPG also includes both odorized and non-odorized liquid petroleum gas, and is also referred to as propane.

+“Liquefied petroleum gas receiving facility” or “LPG receiving facility” means a facility that has on-site storage capacity for at least 30,000 gallons of fossil or biomass-derived LPG and receives LPG shipments by rail or transport truck.
+For the purposes of this article, an LPG receiving facility includes facilities that are not dedicated solely to storage of LPG (fossil or biomass-derived) that otherwise meet this definition.

 “LNG boiloff gas” means natural gas in the gaseous phase that vents from LNG storage tanks due to ambient heat leakage through the tank insulation and heat energy dissipated in the LNG by internal pumps.

-“Local distribution company” or “LDC,” for purposes of this article, means a company that owns or operates distribution pipelines, not interstate pipelines, that physically deliver natural gas to end users and includes public utility gas corporations, publicly-owned natural gas utilities and intrastate pipelines that are delivering natural gas to end users.
+“Local distribution company” or “LDC,” for purposes of this article, means a company that owns or operates distribution pipelines, not interstate pipelines, that physically deliver natural gas to end users and includes public utility gas corporations and publicly-owned natural gas utilities that deliver natural gas to end users.

 “Lookback period” means the specified time period of historical data that the operators must use for missing data substitution as required by the regulation.